 This means that the same approach to course delivery approved for the upcoming Winter term will also apply to the Summer 2021 term.

 In developing a plan that will support our eventual return to normal campus operations, the University is guided by public health and government directives as well as coordination within the university sector in Ontario.
 Given York’s unique environment and challenges, our plan will serve the entire community, including all faculties, programs, and campuses.
 As guidance from public health authorities evolves, we will continue to explore opportunities to offer more in-person learning when it is safe to do so.

 Students and faculty will have access to the essential teaching and learning tools needed for a high-quality online education experience.
 Although these are challenging times for everyone, the York community has a lot to be proud of.
 If you need a little inspiration – or want to learn more about the many ways that students, faculty and staff are stepping up in the fight against COVID-19, visit York U’s BetterTogether stories.

-In May, the University announced its plans for the Fall term.
-After consulting with the government and public health authorities, and considering our guiding principles of academic integrity, fairness to students and the dissemination of regular, timely information, the university decided to offer a full selection of academic programming using primarily online/remote learning, with select in-person instruction.
+In November, the University announced its plans for the Summer term.
+After consulting with the government and public health authorities, and considering our guiding principles of academic integrity, fairness to students and the dissemination of regular, timely information, the university decided to continue offering a full selection of academic programming using primarily online/remote learning, with select in-person instruction.

 At all times, York is guided by public health and government directives as well as coordination within the university sector in Ontario.
 The university is providing a range of supports for instructors to prepare to deliver courses and programs remotely.
 There are also a large variety of resources and services that can help navigate remote teaching, learning, and related services.
 There are course and teaching aids, technologies for classrooms and labs, information systems about students, testing and evaluation guidance, and consulting services for research needs.
 Visit both the FAQs page and Resources page for more information.